nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `listTxn`

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** This command can be used to reset the filter applied on transaction list caused by a `fitlerTxn` command operation.
+:bulb: **Tip:** This command can be used to reset the filter applied on transaction list caused by a `filterTxn` command operation.
 </div>